jss367/jss367.github.io/_posts/2022-09-17-distributions.md

 Distributions are super important.
 In this post I'll talk about some common distributions, how to plot them, and what they can be used for.

+<b>Table of Contents</b>
+* TOC
+{:toc}

+Distributions can be categorized as discrete or continuous based on whether the variable is discrete or continuous.

 ```python
 import math